-Austin, Texas: Sharing the love for books and learning Pitney Bowes volunteers visited Child Inc's Brodie Child Development Center (an early childhood learning centre) to help repair books and create an online Our business practices Environment Our people Clients and suppliers Community Our COVID-19 response catalogue for the centre's lending library.
-Using the Goodreads app and their mobile phones, they scanned more than 250 books, creating a record of every book including the title, author, IBSN code and a photo of the cover.
-'Messy Day' activities make great memories in Naperville, Illinois Seven Presort Services employees in Naperville, Illinois participated in the Messy Day Activities and Book Drive at their local YMCA.
-The volunteers worked together to help 100 children to plant tomato plants in flowerpots that had been decorated by volunteers and their family members in time for the event.
-The children designed and coloured plant markers, enjoyed a snack and took home a reusable tote bag filled with markers, books and other items designed to keep them busy during the summer and stimulate their minds until school starts.
-Making a difference in Connecticut Our Connecticut volunteers have been deeply engaged in our global D2E programme: In 2019, a team of employee volunteers joined CEO Marc Lautenbach at a Share the Message: Read! volunteer event with students from the Boys & Girls Club of Stamford's Yerwood Center.
-At the event, held as part of the United Way of Western Connecticut's Day of Action, Marc read Click Clack Moo: Cows That Type, after which employee volunteers helped the children to create animal face masks.
+Austin, Texas: Sharing the love for books and learning

+Pitney Bowes volunteers visited Child Inc's Brodie Child Development Center (an early childhood learning center) to help repair books and create an online catalog for the center's Lending Library.
+Using the Goodreads app and their cellphones, they scanned more than 250 books, creating a record of every book including the title, author, IBSN code and a photo of the cover.

+"Messy Day" activities make great memories in Naperville, Illinois

+Seven Presort Services employees in Naperville, Illinois participated in the Messy Day Activities and Book Drive at their local YMCA.
+The volunteers worked together to help 100 children plant tomato plants in flowerpots that had been decorated by volunteers and their family members in time for the event.
+The children designed and colored plant markers, enjoyed a snack, and took home a reusable tote bag filled with markers, books and other items designed to keep them busy during the summer and stimulate their minds until school starts.

+Making a difference in Connecticut

+Our Connecticut volunteers have been deeply engaged in our global D2E program:

+In 2019, a team of employee volunteers joined CEO Marc Lautenbach at a Share the Message: Read! volunteer event with students from the Boys & Girls Club of Stamford's Yerwood Center.
+At the event, held as part of the United Way of Western Connecticut's Day of Action, Marc read Click Clack Moo: Cows That Type, after which employee volunteers helped the children create animal face masks.

-In January 2020, more than 30 employees joined CEO Marc Lautenbach at 'Full STEAM Ahead', an educational enrichment day for preschool-age children at Children's Learning Center's (CLC) William Pitt Child Development Center in Stamford, Connecticut.
-The event was part of Pitney Bowes' centennial celebration of service, and was conducted in partnership with Reading Is Fundamental, Stamford Symphony and CLC.
+In January 2020, more than 30 employees joined CEO Marc Lautenbach at "Full STEAM Ahead," an educational enrichment day for preschoolers at Children's Learning Center's (CLC) William Pitt Child Development Center in Stamford, Connecticut.
+The event was part of Pitney Bowes' Centennial Celebration of Service, and was conducted in partnership with Reading Is Fundamental, Stamford Symphony and CLC.

-• Thirty employee volunteers were joined by more than a dozen family and friends to lead STEAM (science, technology, engineering, arts and maths) activities at the Discovery Museum in Bridgeport, Connecticut.
-Activities included building and launching paper air rockets, creating individual pocket solar systems, playing moon hide-and-seek, creating moon craters and constructing marshmallow landers.
-Attendees also had a chance to see a moon rock sample, watch the museum's planetarium show and help to celebrate the 50th anniversary of Apollo 11, the space flight that first landed humans on the moon.
-The museum's 'Giant Leap Day' programme drew more than 750 guests, and all the children who attended were able to choose two Reading Is Fundamental books to take home.
+• Thirty employee volunteers were

+joined by more than a dozen family and friends to lead STEAM (Science, Technology, Engineering, Arts and Math) activities at the Discovery Museum in Bridgeport, Connecticut.
+Activities included building and launching paper air rockets, creating individual pocket solar systems, playing moon hide and seek, creating moon craters and constructing marshmallow landers.
+Attendees also had a chance to see a moon rock sample, watch the Museum's planetarium show and help celebrate the 50th anniversary of Apollo 11, the spaceflight that first landed humans on the moon.
+The museum's "Giant Leap Day" program drew more than 750 guests, and all the children who attended were able to choose two Reading Is Fundamental books to take home.

-Volunteers at our Shelton, Connecticut, site hosted the Shelton Keystone Club, a teen leadership programme of the Boys & Girls Club of Lower Naugatuck Valley, to help members learn more about the world of commerce.
-The day's activities included a career panel, tours of Newgistics, Sebring and PB Demo Center and an ecommerce shipping activity.
+Volunteers at our Shelton, Connecticut, site hosted the Shelton Keystone Club, a teen leadership program of the Boys & Girls Club of Lower Naugatuck Valley, to help members learn more about the world of commerce.
+The day's activities included a career panel, tours of Newgistics, Sebring, PB Demo Center and an Ecommerce Shipping activity.